MT3DMS UPGRADE

 with a Segmented Function (ETS), both documented in

-Banta (2000).
-The DRT package simulates the reinjection of a portion of the outflow from a drain cell
+reinjection of a portion of the outflow from a drain cell back into the

-a manner similar to the original EVT package.
+original EVT package.

 Bugs